-- Without prejudice to national social and labour law, Member States shall allow institutions registered or authorised or registered in their territories to transfer a pension scheme's the appropriate assets and corresponding liabilities or technical provisions, as well as other obligations and rights and corresponding assets, or cash equivalent thereof, of a pension scheme operated by them to a receiving institution registered or authorised in another Member State. - Member States may also allow the institutions registered or authorised or registered in their territories to transfer part of the pension scheme's assets and corresponding liabilities or technical provisions, as well as other obligations and rights and corresponding assets, or of the cash equivalent thereof, of to a pension scheme operated by them to a receiving institution authorised in another Member State whilst taking note of the viability of both the transferred and the remaining part of the pension scheme. - 1b.
-The transfer and its conditions shall be subject to prior-approval by the following: - a) the members and beneficiaries concerned of the transferring institution or, where applicable, their representatives, unless otherwise provided in national law.
-In any event, information on the transfer and its conditions, including the relevant changes in prudential oversight as a result of the transfer, shall be made available to the members and beneficiaries concerned in a timely manner by the transferring institution; - b) the sponsoring undertaking in case it is partly or fully liable to ensure the pension benefits.
+1. Without prejudice to national social and labour law, Member States shall allow institutions registered or authorised in their territories to transfer a pension scheme's liabilities or technical provisions, as well as other obligations and rights and corresponding assets, or cash equivalent thereof, to a receiving institution registered or authorised in another Member State.

-- Having obtained the approvals provided for in paragraph 1b, tThe transferring institution shall ask the competent authority of the its home Member State to authorise the transfer.
-The application for the authorisation of transfer shall contain the following information: - (a) the written agreement between the transferring and the receiving institutions setting out the conditions of the transfer; - (b) the main characteristics of the pension scheme; - (c) the description of the transferred assets and, where applicable, the corresponding liabilities; - the names and the seatslocation of the transferring and the receiving institutions, together with details of the indication of the Member State in which each institution is registered or authorised; - e) the name and the location of the administration of the sponsoring undertaking; - f) the host Member State or the host Member States, if there is more than one; - g) a reasoned declaration of the sponsoring undertaking regarding to-the Member State whoseapplicable social and labour law relevant to the relationship with the employees concerned will be applicable.
+- 1a.
+Member States may also allow the institutions registered or authorised in their territories to transfer part of the pension scheme's liabilities or technical provisions, as well as other obligations and rights and corresponding assets, or of the cash equivalent thereof, to a pension scheme operated by them to a receiving institution authorised in another Member State whilst taking note of verifying the viability of both the transferred and the remaining part of the pension scheme. - 1b.
+The transfer and its conditions shall be subject to approval by the following: - a) the members and beneficiaries concerned of the transferring institution or, where applicable, their representatives, unless otherwise provided in national law.
+In any event, information on the transfer and its conditions, including the relevant changes in prudential oversight as a result of the transfer, shall be made available to the members and beneficiaries concerned in a timely manner by the transferring institution; - b) the sponsoring undertaking in case it is partly or fully liable to ensure the pension benefits. - 1c.
+The transferring institution shall ask the competent authority of its home Member State to authorise the transfer.
+The application for the authorisation of transfer shall contain the following information: - (a) the written agreement between the transferring and the receiving institutions setting out the conditions of the transfer; - (b) the main characteristics of the pension scheme; - (c) the description of the transferred assets and, where applicable, the corresponding liabilities, technical provisions, or other obligations and rights, or of cash equivalent thereof; - the names and the locations of the transferring and the receiving institutions, together with the indication confirmation of the Member State in which each institution is registered or authorised; - e) the name and the location of the administration of the sponsoring undertaking; - f) deleted - g) a reasoned declaration of the sponsoring undertaking regarding the Member State whose social and labour law relevant to the field of occupational pension schemes will be applicable to the relationship with the employees concerned will be applicable.

-The institutionfollowing documents shall-be submitted to the competent authority of its home Member State together with the application:
+The transferring institution shall submit to the competent authority of its home Member State: